There is no sound or low volume coming from the TV speakers.

-NOTE: Some TVs allow the TV speakers to act as the center channel speaker when using a multi-channel receiver.
+Note: Some TVs allow the TV speakers to act as the center channel speaker when using a multi-channel receiver.

 - Verify the speakers are set to ON in the TV menu.

-IMPORTANT: If the TV has audio output jacks and they are connected to a stereo system, then the speakers on the TV may be turned off.
+Note: If the TV has audio output jacks and they are connected to a stereo system, then the speakers on the TV may be turned off.
 Some TVs require the internal speakers or the center speaker setting to be off before audio can be sent out to a stereo receiver via the audio out jacks.

 - If the TV has a Headphone/Audio-Out settings in the Sound menu, set it to Audio-Out.

 - Make sure all A/V cable connections are properly connected to the TV.